SaffetGokcenSen/saffetgokcensen.github.io/_posts/2021-09-03-elaboration-on-examples-about-comparison-of-causal-relations-and-probabilistic-relations-from-the-perspective-of-stability.md

 ## Conclusion
 The difference between a causal relation and a probabilistic relation has been shown using the DAG for a causal model and the d-separation criterion.
 A causal relation holds independently of the knowledge about or belief in the environment whereas a probabilistic relation's truth value changes with the changes in the knowledge about or belief in the environment.
 ## References
-[1] Judea Pearl, \emph{Causality: Models, Reasoning and Inference}, Cambridge University Press, 2009.
+[1] Judea Pearl, Causality: Models, Reasoning and Inference, Cambridge University Press, 2009.